Pakenham

 John Barry took them along with most of their fellow travellers to the newly laid out town of Melbourne.
 Michael and Catherine spent their early days in Moonee Ponds, managing a dairy farm.
 The first three sons, James, John and Thomas were born there.

-Just four years before Michael and Catherine Bourke arrived in what was then the Colony of N.S.W., Melbourne had begun its ramshackle development.
+Just four years before Michael and Catherine Bourke arrived in what was then the Colony of N.S.W.
+Melbourne had begun its ramshackle development.
 John Batman, entrepreneur and settler, signed a treaty with aboriginal occupants of the Port Philip District, the Kulin nation.
 He promptly claimed over 500,000 acres north and west of present day Melbourne and also famously declared the present site of Melbourne’s CBD, as the place for a village.
-The then Governor of the Colony of NSW, Governor Bourke, became concerned at the unruly and illegal occupation of land, and took charge, declaring all settlements invalid.
+The then Governor of the Colony of NSW, Governor Bourke, became concerned at the unruly and illegal occupation of land and took charge, declaring all settlements invalid.
 He appointed Captain Lonsdale to represent him and run the settlement of Port Philip.
-Fees for grazing rights to squatters were imposed, and Governor Bourke approved Hoddle’s plan for the streets of Melbourne.
-This is the new world which Michael and Catherine entered, as they stepped off the boat to begin their new life.
+Fees for grazing rights to squatters were imposed and Governor Bourke approved Hoddle’s plan for the streets of Melbourne.
+This is new world which Michael and Catherine entered as they stepped off the boat to begin their new life.

 Map melb 1837